innovatrics/smartface/sf-docker/README.md

 - `run.sh` - to run full SF platform on x64
 - `run-jetson.sh` - to run SF platform on Nvidia Jetson devices.
 Note that only PgSQL database is available on arm architecture, so modify `.env` file accordingly
 - `run-cloud-matcher.sh` - to run cloud matcher

+Note: *jetson docker containers need to be run in privileged mode.
+This is because we need specific system files available in the container to properly check license usage.*

 # GPU acceleration
 Some services can benefit from GPU acceleration, which can be enabled in docker compose file, but also some prerequisites needs to  be met on host machine.